afsc-assessments/ebswp_2023/doc/EBSpollock.md

 regularization) specified to balance fitting composition and trend data from all sources reasonably.

-A table showing the trade-offs in different model component fits shows that the degree of penalty can be relatively small (high CV on random-walk variability) without much repercussion on fitting different data components (e.g., the standard deviation of the normalized residuals (SDNR) scores are near 1.0 and not below (which would indicate over-fitting).
+Profiling on the selectivity change constraint showed that, as parameterized via logistic parameters, a relatively high process error variance term (low penalty) still indicated that the model was not overfitting  different data components (e.g., the standard deviation of the normalized residuals (SDNR) scores are near 1.0 and not below (which would indicate over-fitting Table \ref{tab:mod_prof_fits}.).

+Model diagnostics

  xxx Table \ref{tab:mgt_quants}).